-We are actively monitoring the situation in Ukraine and Russia and assessing its impact on our business, including our employees, business partners and customers.
-The length of this war cannot be predicted, and it may escalate and/or expand in scope.
+After we conclude the wind-down of our direct Russian operations, we anticipate that only a limited number of our products, which are important for human or animal healthcare, will continue to be sold in Russia pursuant to ongoing third-party distribution agreements.
+Some of our products are also sold in Belarus pursuant to ongoing third-party distribution agreements.
+These limited operations in the region have been affected by sanctions and other economic, financial and export restrictions imposed by various governments.
 The broader consequences of this war, which may include further sanctions, embargoes, regional instability, potential retaliatory action by sanctioned governments against companies (including us), increased tensions between the United States and countries in which we operate, and the extent of the war's effect on our business and results of operations, as well as the global economy, cannot be predicted.

-In addition, this war may also heighten other risks disclosed in our 2021 Annual Report, any of which could materially and adversely affect our business, financial condition and results of operations.
-Such risks include, but are not limited to, adverse effects on macroeconomic conditions, supply chain disruptions, increased cyberattack and cybersecurity risks, adverse changes in international trade policies and relations, regulatory enforcement, our ability to implement and execute our business strategy, our exposure to foreign currency fluctuations, reputational risk, and volatility or disruption in the capital markets.
+In addition, this war may also heighten other risks disclosed in our 2021 Annual Report, any of which could materially and adversely affect our business, financial condition, and results of operations.
+Such risks include, but are not limited to, adverse effects on macroeconomic conditions, supply chain disruptions, fuel supply shortages and/or rationing, increased cyberattack and cybersecurity risks, adverse changes in international trade policies and relations, regulatory enforcement, our ability to implement and execute our business strategy, our exposure to foreign currency fluctuations, reputational risk, and volatility or disruption in the capital markets.